LittleBangTheory/HTTP-Server/server/README.md

 `httpparser` : parser compilé, dont on peut modifier le ``main.c`` et l'API, qui utilise `libparser.so`

+# How to use

-# Configuration
+## Configuration

-If you are a h@ck3r, use Burpsuite to intercept the request and modify the Host header to match "hidden-site" ou "master-site".
+If you are a *h@ck3r*, use Burpsuite to intercept the request and modify the Host header to match "hidden-site" ou "master-site".
 "Localhost" is not supported in HTTP/1.1.

 A more suitable solution would be to modifie `/etc/hosts` to add the following lines :
 ```